-Altogether 11 HELSUS professors will start their positions in 2018.
+There are 11 HELSUS professors.
 In addition to the Institute they are affiliated to the founding Faculties of HELSUS.
-Two professorships are joint positions with the Finnish Environment Institute (SYKE), and the Natural Resources Institute Finland (Luke).
+One professorship is a joint position on Sustainable food systems together with the Natural Resources Institute Finland (Luke).

 Jussi Eronen is an Associate Professor of Long-Term Sustainability Science.
 He has been trained as a palaeobiologist and palaeoclimatologist, but nowadays he is working on climate and biological systems spanning from the present to the future and all the way to the deep past.
 He is drawn towards complex system theories and networks and is also interested in socio-ecological systems that humans form together with the surrounding world.
 He is a founding member of BIOS, and in the core team of the Scientific Consensus on Maintaining Humanity's Life Support Systems in the 21st Century.
 He is also Chair of the iCCB, integrative Climate Change Biology, together with Jason Head), part of the ETE programme, and an Associate Coordinator for the NOW database.